MicrosoftLearning/mslearn-mlops/docs/06-automate-model-training.md

 1. Select the **rg-ai300-...** resource group that contains your Azure Machine Learning workspace.
 1. At the top of the **Overview** page for your resource group, select **Delete resource group**.
 1. Enter the resource group name to confirm you want to delete it, and select **Delete**.
-1. In GitHub, you can also delete your fork of the `mslearn-mlops` repository if you no longer need the workflows or sample code.
+1. In GitHub, you can also delete the repository you created from the `mslearn-mlops` template if you no longer need the workflows or sample code.